Tutorial

 Authors: [Claire K. Lunch]

 NEON data can be downloaded from either the NEON Data Portal or the NEON API.
-When downloading from the Data Portal, you can create a user account.
+To download from the Data Portal, you need to create a user account.
 Read about the benefits of an account on the User Account page.
 You can also use your account to create a token for using the API.
-Your token is unique to your account, so don't share it.
+Your token is unique to your account, so don’t share it.

-Tokens can be used whenever you use the NEON API.
-In this tutorial, we'll focus on using tokens with the neonUtilities R package.
+Tokens should be used whenever you use the NEON API.
+In this tutorial, we’ll focus on using tokens with the neonUtilities R package and the neonutilities Python package.
+You can follow the tutorial using your preferred programming language.

 Objectives